jenkinsci/appscan-plugin/README.md

 has been removed from Jenkins since version 1.0.10.
 The existing jobs that have Mobile Scan configurations must therefore be updated accordingly.
 - If you are unable to view the scan report on the Jenkins, first verify that the "Test Name" field.
 Test Name can't contain any of the following characters: \/:*?"<>|
+- Scans created using the "Scan GitHub repository" feature in the AppScan on Cloud web interface are not supported for rescan in the Jenkins Plugin.
+The error noticed will be as below:<br>
+	_Updated the scan job parameters._<br>
+	_ERROR: File is not allowed when scanning a git repository_<br>
+	_Running security analysis..._<br>
+	_Finished: SUCCESS_<br>
-- When running a rescan of a Git repository scan via SAST rescan in Jenkins, the scan will not be executed on the ASoC server.
-Although Jenkins will display an error, the build will not fail.
-Instead, Jenkins will show the scan results and summary from the parent scan.
+  Though the scan parameters will be updated in ASoC, Jenkins build will not fail and display the results from parent scan.
+This issue will be fixed in the upcoming release.

 ## Additional Resources
 - [HCL AppScan Enterprise: Jenkins Integration](https://www.youtube.com/watch?v=XctRBAd0HQc)